 Today billions of people all over the planet ride bicycles.
 Some use them to commute, some to keep fit and some race them for sport.
-Traditional bicycle racing, where riders compete to be the fastest person over fixed courses has remained relatively (*) unchanged for over a century and is epitomized professionally by the Tour De France, the most watched annual global event on TV.
-Bicycle racing is and always has been amazing.
+Traditional bicycle racing, where riders compete to be the fastest person over fixed courses has remained relatively unchanged for over a century and is epitomized professionally by the Tour De France, the most watched annual global event on TV.
+Riding a bike is and always has been amazing.

-While it is interesting to see these new type of competitions emerge, we think that the pace innovation is generally slow and that modern technology could be used to enable a richer variety and new types of competition that are accessible to a wider group of riders.
+While it is interesting to see these new type of competitions emerge, we think that the pace innovation in cycling is generally slow and that modern technology could be used to enable a better riding experience and richer variety and new types of competition that are accessible to a wider group of riders.

+In the competitive cycling world its lacking innovation just as much.
 For instance in Strava riders compete to be the fastest over ‘segments’, small physical sections of road or tracks.
 What if segments were rated like climbs (Hors Cat 1, Hors Cat 2 etc) with points assigned to harder or longer climbs ?
 What if points were assigned based on your current position in a competitive league on that and other climbs?
 What if people could compete over a full course rather than just a segment?
 What if people could compete over that course in a fixed period say, this weekend or in December?
 What if someone could set up a points based league with bonus points awarded much like intermediary sprints?
 What if riders anywhere around the world could compete to see who can ride the biggest elevation gain this weekend?
 What if riders could compete to ride the furthest distance anywhere in the world over five days?
-The possibilities for competition are endless…...
+The possibilities for competition are endless.

 The first bit of good news is that a bunch of us recently sold our startup and were looking for a fun side-project.
 We have a load of experience in designing and developing big data-systems, applying machine learning and in creating and running community based open-source projects.